Determine if a character string "starts with" with the specified characters.

 This function returns TRUE for each element of the vector str

-occurs at the beginning of the string.
+where pattern occurs at the beginning of the string.
 If

-is TRUE, leading whitespace is removed from the elements
+trim is TRUE, leading whitespace is removed from the elements

-before the test is performed.
-If ignore.case
+of str before the test is performed.
+If ignore.case is

 TRUE, character case is ignored.

-Boolean vector of the same length as str
+Boolean vector of the same length as str.

 Gregory R. Warnes greg@warnes.net

-Please choose more modern alternatives, such as Google Chrome or Mozilla Firefox.
+startsWith(s, 'Test', ignore.case=TRUE) # Now 'testing' matchesPlease choose more modern alternatives, such as Google Chrome or Mozilla Firefox.